cdl-geneseo/geneseo-dictionary/C/Crack-head.md

 # Crack head

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crack head

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 crack head (NN) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Crack head (NN): person who does a lot of crack/cocaine.
 Definition of approximately 49% of those surveyed.
 (F06) Crack head (NN): a crazy person.
 Definition of approximately 35% of those surveyed.
 (F06) Unknown by approximately 7% of those surveyed.
 (F06) Simmington